Policy Management Responsibility

 G. Reporting on Community Impact

-c.
-All public reporting, publicity and campaign materials are derived from the Community Impact Report created by the Community Impact and Strategy Team, ensuring the use of confirmed data results.
+- All public reporting, publicity and campaign materials are derived from the Community Impact Report created by the Community Impact and Partnerships Team, ensuring the use of confirmed data results.
 This report is built from the data submitted by funded agencies and collaborations, synthesized for authenticity and impact.

 Frequency: 12 months